Last Updated on

 Bottom Line: This food comes in very small bags and is on the expensive side, but it’s a high-quality food that most dogs love and thrive one.
 It’s a great choice to use as a training treat if you can’t afford to feed it as your dog’s primary food source.

 If this is your first time buying dehydrated raw dog food, you probably have a lot of questions about what to look for in a good food.
-Here are some things to keep in mind as you look at dehydrated raw dog foods.
+Here are some things to keep in mind:

-The protein content of dehydrated raw dog food may range anywhere from 70-98%.
+The protein content of dehydrated meat may range anywhere from 70-98%.
 Some dogs need plenty of protein in their diet, while other dogs benefit from having more fruits and veggies in the food to balance out all the meat.

 Keep in mind what you like to treat your dog with on the side, too: if you often share your veggies with your pup but not your meat, choose a dehydrated dog food that has a higher protein content.
 If you feed your dog freeze-dried raw meat treats and don’t supplement with fruits and veggies, go for a food with lower protein content.